User Stories Mapping

 - to manage non-development aspects of the product as well,

-- to manage complex product with multiple modules,
+- to manage complex products with multiple modules,

 - to manage activities and tasks for multiple clients.